wordofwarning/wordofwarning.org/current/2017-spring/alexander/index.md

 #### More
 With live accompaniment from Glasgow-based noise band Okishima Island Tourist Association, FK Alexander sings along to the recording of the last time Judy Garland ever sang *Over the Rainbow*, four months before her death.

-Stand hand-in-hand with FK, and witness others do the same in this intimate interactive live experience of undivided attention and love.
+Stand hand-in-hand with FK, and witness others do the same in this intimate interactive live experience of undivided love and attention.

 Winner of <a href="http://www.summerhall.co.uk/2016/summerhall-autopsy-award-2016/" target="_blank">Summerhall's 2016 Autopsy Award</a> + a <a href="http://www.edfringe.com/media/award-winners#Total" target="_blank">2016 Total Theatre Award</a>.